 But are there any ways to get a slimmer face, or are we just stuck with what we've got?
 The answer is a bit of both.

+If you're looking how to lose weight from your face, you'll have to realise some factors are out of your control.
 To some extent, our genes determine our facial shape: whether we'll have wobbly jowls; chubby cheeks; a flabby jawline or a double chin.
 They'll also have a say in whether or not we'll store inflammation in the face or elsewhere in the body.
+If you're looking how to lose weight from your face, you'll have to realise

 There are, however, ways to mitigate those scenarios and other potential factors that could be causing your 'moon face'.
 Sun exposure, food allergies, fluid retention, thyroid issues can all lead to bloating and facial swelling or it could be as simple as eating the wrong type of food late at night.
 Facial fat is notoriously difficult to shift once you have it, so prevention is definitely the way to go.